 The U.S. Fulbright Program was proposed by Senator J. William Fulbright in 1945 and signed into law by President Truman in 1946, following the end of WWII.
 The idea behind the program was to promote mutual understanding between peoples of the United States and other countries in the hope that another World War would never happen again.

-Faculty interested in attending the workshop or finding out more information can contact Traci Lacy at 979.845.3087 or by email at tlacy[at]tamu.edu.
+Faculty interested in finding out more information are encouraged to contact Traci Lacy (tlacy[at]tamu.edu)

 To find out how Texas A&M University supports faculty involvement in Fulbright, contact the Office of the Dean of Faculties at 979.845.4274 or email dof[at]tamu.edu.